neoyuyu/neoyuyu/README.md

     \|__|\|__| \|_______| \|_______| \|_______| \|_______|        \|____________| \|_______| \|__|\|__| \|_______| \|_______|
 </p>

-- 🔭 I’m currently working on learning.
 - 🌱 I’m currently learning how to C properly.
 - 📫 How to reach me: non-CO₂ smoke signals have proven effective in most cases.
 - ⚡ Fun fact: there are computers on moon, think about it.
--->